bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.01|0.11|0.19|**0.26**|0.21|0.2| Italy | | Switzerland |**0.4**|0.28|0.15|0.15|0.02|0.0|
 |0.04|0.08|0.16|**0.3**|0.17|0.24| Switzerland | | Turkey |0.24|0.23|**0.25**|0.14|0.1|0.01|
 |0.0|0.02|0.13|0.3|**0.3**|0.25| Italy | | Wales |**0.42**|0.35|0.18|0.05|0.0|0.0|

+Group A contains teams which look quite well matches, with **Italy** being the popular favourites to win the group, especially off the back of their good form coming into the tournament.
+Our model agrees with this; Italy are expected to keep a clean sheet in every game they play, with a probability of conceding 0 goals greater than 0.4 in every match.
+They are also expected to score several goals, with significant uncertainty on the number but typically around 2 per match, meaning they should win the group.

+Turkey, Wales and Switzerland all look well matched with decimal odds having no runaway favourite in any of their matches.
+Whilst **Turkey** are expected to score 1 goal to Wales' 0, **Wales** do have higher probabilities of scoring the larger number of goals, indicating that Turkey will be relying on their defence being solid in this group.
+In the final round of fixtures, Turkey against **Switzerland** is expected to be high scoring, and Wales will be hoping to qualify before facing the strong Italian side in the final match.

 ## Individual fixture odds